 - Rice bowl with tofu, cooked vegetables, and a light sauce

 Alternatively, you may not need a full meal and want to try energizing your body with a smaller amount of food one to two hours pre-ride.
 CLIF BAR® energy bar is one of my go-to pre-workout foods.
-With a variety of delicious flavors to choose from, a CLIF BAR energy bar is a convenient way to get an optimal blend of carbohydrates with smaller amounts of “good” fats and plant proteins that can help sustain energy during long rides.
+It’s a convenient way to get a blend of plant protein, fat and carbohydrates that can help sustain energy during your rides.
 Should you start tackling rides that are two hours or more, include both a meal three hours out and something smaller an hour in advance.